Skip to content

 Figure 0-3 Example of running code

 Step 1: Install the local programming environment.
-Please follow the tutorial shown in the appendix for installation.
-If already installed, you can skip this step.
+Please follow the tutorial in the appendix.
+If it is already installed, you can skip this step.

 Step 2: Clone or download the code repository.
 Visit the GitHub repository.
 If you have already installed Git, you can clone this repository with the following command: